cakephp/docs/en/views.rst

     helpers, like the :doc:`/core-libraries/helpers/js` and
     :doc:`/core-libraries/helpers/html` Helpers.

+    .. deprecated:: 2.1
+        Use the :ref:`view-blocks` features instead.

+.. php:method:: blocks

+    Get the names of all defined blocks as an array.

+.. php:method:: start($name)

+    Start a capturing block for a view block.
+See the section on :ref:`view-blocks` for examples.

+.. php:method:: end

+    End the top most open capturing block.
+See the section on :ref:`view-blocks` for examples.

+.. php:method:: append($name, $content)

+    Append into the block with ``$name``.
+See the section on :ref:`view-blocks` for examples.

+.. php:method:: assign($name, $content)

+    Assign the value of a block.
+This will overwrite any existing content.
+See the section on :ref:`view-blocks` for examples.

+.. php:method:: fetch($name)

+    Fetch the value of a block. '' Will be returned for blocks that are not defined.
+See the section on :ref:`view-blocks` for examples.

+.. php:method:: extend($name)

+    Extend the current view/element/layout with the named one.
+See the section on :ref:`extending-views` for examples.

 .. php:attr:: layout

     Set the layout the current view will be wrapped in.